potrahi/pepebob/README.md

 docker compose up -d
 ```
 It should run and build this bot, together with Postgresql, the initial SQL script for Postgresql, and Mongodb.

+## Annotatio

+This bot can generate sentences based on your communication with him directly or from the group chat.
+Sometimes, these sentences don't make sense, and sometimes, they can be funny.
+In any case, it requires some time until his DB of words and pairs is enough to create something.
+During his learning, the bot will not send any messages, so you should be patient.